DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/controllers.rst

 The EC-CommandStation
 =====================

-The CS is covered in the :doc:`Getting Started <index>` section, and is usually an Arduino microcontroller and a motor shield or motor board.
+The CS is covered in the :doc:`Getting Started <index>` section, and is usually an Arduino microcontroller and a motor driver.
 The CS accepts instructions from a controller and generates packets that are transmitted to your track.

 The Controller
 ================